nina-protocol/nina-indexer/docs/openapi/account-description.md

 `Accounts` describe the data that defines **Profiles** on Nina.

-An account's `publicKey` is the same as the address of the Solana wallet that owns the account.
+An account's `publicKey` is the same as the address of the Solana wallet that owns the `account`.

 Accounts are created when an wallet ineracts with the Nina program in any way.